charlotte-os/developer-docs/README.md

-# Developer Wiki
+# Developer Documents
-A dummy repository to use for the developer wiki for CharlotteOS
+A repository containing design documents, RFCs, and the developer wiki for CharlotteOS